Argo Dwipangga

 Argo Dwipangga is an executive and luxury class train that operated by Kereta Api Indonesia in Java.
-This train connecting between Gambir & Solo Balapan via Purwokerto & Yogyakarta.
+The train connecting between Gambir and Solo Balapan via Purwokerto and Yogyakarta.
 The train offer 1x daily each way (night schedule from Surakarta (Solo Balapan) to Jakarta (Gambir), while morning schedule from Jakarta Gambir to Surakarta (Solo Balapan) around 571 kilometers (354 mil) in 6 hours 55 minutes.

 This train was rolling with the Argo Lawu at the same route but difference their schedule like to Gambir at morning schedule while night schedule to Solo Balapan since 2010.

 Etymology

 The word Argo (Javanese for mountain) is a brand name of superior executive train services by PT Kereta Api Indonesia. the Argo commonly from the different Mountain.
 However, The name Dwipangga is taken from one of the words in Sanskrit which means elephant.
 The elephant in question is an elephant in the legend of the Gajahwong River in the Special Region of Yogyakarta, which river is located east of Yogyakarta Station.
 In the story, it is told that there was an elephant named Kyai Dwipangga who was the favorite elephant of Ki Sapa Wira, a abdi dalem of the Mataram Sultanate during the reign of Sultan Agung.